 Home > FAQs

 Yes.
-You may wish to find a sponsor to cover the fee, and charge participants to raise funds.
-If you cannot find a sponsor, we may be able to offer our services on a pay-per-face basis.
+You may wish to cover the fee to attract visitors with free to the public face painting, find a sponsor to cover the fee, or charge participants to raise funds.

-Yes and no. If you have the budget, we can charge an hourly fee to provide the service free of charge for visitors, or you can charge them directly to recover the costs/raise funds for charity.
-Alternatively, if the event has a large footfall, we may be able to attend on a pay-per-face basis, charging attendees directly.
+Yes and no. If you have the budget, I can charge an hourly fee and provide the service free of charge to visitors, or you can charge them directly to recover the costs/raise funds for charity.
+Alternatively, if the event has a large footfall, I may be able to attend on a pay-per-face basis, charging attendees directly.

 Chunky festival glitter is not suitable for young children under 7 years old who may rub the product in their eyes.
 Thank you for your understanding.